Gather. Grow. Go.

 June 18th – 27th, 1941 – During the convention of the Lutheran Church – Missouri Synod in Fort Wayne, Indiana, Peace congregation was officially accepted into membership.

 September 7th, 1941 – The building was dedicated.
 The Peace Ladies Guild served a dinner, which cost 85 cents for adults and 35 cents for children.
+In a surprising move that was emblematic of their mission, this first building was not a church, but a school!
+Worship took place on the third floor.

 September 9th, 1941 – First day of Peace Lutheran School took place.